Hundreds Of Black Lives Matter Activists Protest Death Of George Floyd In Sacramento

-SACRAMENTO (CBS13) – Hundreds of Black Lives Matter activists have gathered in Oak Park to protest the death of George Floyd, who died in Minneapolis after he was detained by police earlier this week.
+SACRAMENTO (CBS13) – Hundreds of Black Lives Matter activists gathered in South Sacramento to protest the death of George Floyd, who died in Minneapolis after he was detained by police earlier this week.
 Since then, riots and peaceful protests have been sparked all across the country, and now one is happening here in Sacramento.

-Protesters met up at Oak Park Market at 3300 12th Ave with the protest planned to go from 6 p.m. to 8 p.m.
+Protesters met up at Oak Park Market at on 12th Ave around 6 p.m.
 They started on the street corners and began gathering in the street around 6:30 p.m., chanting “Hands Up, Don’t Shoot” and “George Floyd Can’t Breathe.”

 They proceeded to march down Franklin Boulevard to the South Sacramento Police Station.